Mucoceles are relatively commonly seen in children.

 How do they form?

-The minor salivary glands, and, there are over 600 of them, are small glands that produce saliva.
+There are over 600 minor salivary glands, which produce saliva.
 The glands are too small to be seen by the naked eye and consist of a small globular gland.
 The saliva that forms in the gland drains out through a narrow tube (the duct) into the mouth.
 This saliva helps us chew our food and also starts the process of digesting food.

 The duct may get blocked for some reason due to some local injury.
-An injury may occur due to lip sucking or being bitten by teeth or for some unknown reason.
-Once the duct gets blocked, there is a buildup of saliva in the gland.
-The gland now becomes big and is seen as a soft, mobile swelling filled with clear fluid.
+An injury may occur due to lip sucking or being bitten by teeth, or for some unknown reason.
+Once the duct gets blocked, the gland has a buildup of saliva.
+The gland becomes big and is seen as a soft, mobile swelling filled with clear fluid.
 It may have a bluish hue to it.

-Mucoceles are caused by blockage of the ducts that drain the salivary gland.
-Saliva builds up in the gland and it shows up as a small bulge on the inner aspect of the lower lip.
+Blockage of the ducts that drain the salivary gland causes mucoceles of the corresponding gland.
+Saliva builds up in the gland and shows up as a slight bulge on the inner aspect of the lower lip.

 Should I do something for my child’s mucocele?